Keck-DataReductionPipelines/OsirisDRP/tests/README.md

         - ``expected/``
             - ``myfitsfile.fits`` expceted output to be compared to pipeline output.
 The filename should match.

+Note that any rectification matrices that are needed to run the test should be downloaded into the $OSIRIS_ROOT/calib in advance of running the test.

 ## Running Tests

 To run tests, use ``run_tests.sh``